 Who is this scavenger hunt for?

 This challenge is for 8 – 13-year-olds.
-Younger kids can be helpers; some of the challenges I found to be difficult for kids younger than 8 years old.
-But that is up to you.
-You could make some adjustments to cater to younger kids.
-This is also fun for families.
+Yes, an activity for tweens too!
+Younger kids can be helpers on some of the challenges that are too hard, obviously, that is up to you.
+You could make adjustments to cater to younger kids.
+This is a definite fun tween activity when they’re bored.

 Materials and Set-up